 Do you need a down payment to buy a house?

-Buying a house with no down payment usually requires you to pay cash.
+Buying a house with no down payment usually requires you to pay in cash for the house in full.
 Otherwise, you’ll need a mortgage to purchase your home.
 There are several ways to apply for and get a mortgage, from your local bank to companies that exclusively exist to offer home loans.
 Most conventional mortgages require some form of down payment.

 There are a few loans, such as VA loans and USDA loans, that are guaranteed by the government and have no down payment requirement.